seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Where is she?

 **DIOMEDES**
-Lock’d in her monument.
+Lock'd in her monument.
 She had a prophesying fear
-Of what hath come to pass: for when she saw–
+Of what hath come to pass: for when she saw--
-Which never shall be found–you did suspect
+Which never shall be found--you did suspect
 She had disposed with Caesar, and that your rage
 Would not be purged, she sent you word she was dead;
 But, fearing since how it might work, hath sent